Aioli: Basic recipe

 Garlic is crushed in a mortar and pestle and emulsified with salt and olive oil.

 Today, aioli is often made in a food processor or blender, but some traditionalists object that this does not give the same result.

 Serving

 In Occitan cuisine, aioli is typically served with seafood, fish soup, and croutons.
 An example is a dish called merluça amb alhòli.

-In the Occitan Valleys of Italy it is served with potatoes boiled with salt and bay laurel.
+In the Occitan Alps it is served with potatoes boiled with salt and bay laurel.